Sublime eTwo Benefits

 * An oral antiviral is necessary if you are prone to cold sores and must be started 1 day before treatment and for a week after

-* If you have dental crowns, metal implants, caps, false teeth, cavities, or fillings, you may experience sensitivity in those areas and they may be filled will gauze or tongue depressors to make it more comfortable.
+* If you have dental crowns, metal implants, caps, false teeth, cavities, or fillings, you may experience sensitivity in those areas and they may be filled with gauze or tongue depressors to make it more comfortable.

 *Minor redness (erythema) and edema (swelling) are expected after each treatment